As another Mount Fuji climbing season ends, iconic peak’s military connections stand firm

 The awe-inducing sight has spawned folklore among U.S. servicemembers.
 Legend has it that those who do not climb Fuji by the end of their first tour are destined to be stationed in Japan again, according to a presenter at a recent orientation briefing at Yokosuka Naval Base.

-This year, about 2,000 servicemembers, Defense Department civilians and their families stationed at U.S. bases in Japan took organized Fuji-hiking trips set up by Morale, Welfare and Recreation.
+By the numbers This year, about 2,000 servicemembers, Defense Department civilians and their families stationed at U.S. bases in Japan took organized Fuji-hiking trips set up by Morale, Welfare and Recreation.

 Marine Corps Air Station Iwakuni hosted 62 Fuji hikers on three trips, Camp Zama brought 32 over two trips and Naval Air Facility Atsugi brought 58 hikers over three trips, according to their respective Outdoor Recreation departments.
 Zama also gave climbing safety briefs and rented vans to four Army units that took on the challenge as team-building exercises.